r4gnax/Fuk/README.md

 # Fuk
-All the junk I work with
+All the junk I play with